aboutcoders/job-bundle/Resources/docs/runtime-parameters.md

 </service>
 ```

-The runtime parameter can now be injected into a job:
+You can now use this runtime parameter inside your jobs:

 ```php
 /**